Chaitanya0315/Testing/Docs/DesignDocument.md

 ### 4.1 Final User Interface Design

 This section of the design document highlights the final user interface design for the Scramble application.
-These are snapshots from the final implementation of the application.

 #### 4.1.1 Login GUI Scenarios